dwavesystems/dwave-networkx/docs/intro.rst

 	:scale: 100 %
 	:alt: Pegasus roadway graphic

 	Pegasus qubits.
 Qubits in this "roadway" graphic are represented as dots and couplers as lines.
-The top qubit in the center, shown in red and numbered 1, is oddly coupled to the (red) qubit shown directly below it, internally coupled to vertical qubit pairs 3 to 8, each pair and its odd coupler shown in a different color, and externally coupled to horizontal qubits 2 and 9, each shown in a different color.
+The top qubit in the center, shown in red and numbered 1, is oddly coupled to the (red) qubit shown directly below it, internally coupled to vertical qubits, in pairs 3 through 8, each pair and its odd coupler shown in a different color, and externally coupled to horizontal qubits 2 and 9, each shown in a different color.

 Pegasus qubits are considered to have a nominal length of 12 (each qubit is connected to 12 orthogonal qubits through internal couplers) and degree of 15 (each qubit is coupled to 6 different qubits).

-As we use the notation CN to refer to a Chimera graph with size parameter N, we refer to instances of Pegasus topologies by :math:`P_n`; for example, :math:`P_3` is a graph with 144 nodes.
+As we use the notation CN to refer to a Chimera graph with size parameter N, we refer to instances of Pegasus topologies by PN; for example, P3 is a graph with 144 nodes.

 D-Wave NetworkX
 ===============